-Each Permittee shall maintain a municipal separate storm sewer system map and update it as necessary to meet all of the following requirements of s.
+The Permittee shall maintain a municipal separate storm sewer system map and update it as necessary to meet all of the following requirements of s.
 NR 216.07(7), Wis.
 Adm.
 Code.
 Updated maps shall be submitted with the annual report of that reporting year.
+The municipal separate storm sewer system map shall include the following:

-- 1. Identification of waters of the state, watershed boundaries, name and classification of receiving waters, and identification of whether the receiving water is listed as an impaired water under section 303 (d) of the Clean Water Act. - 2.
+- 1. Identification of waters of the state, watershed boundaries, the name and classification of receiving waters, and identification of whether the receiving water is listed as an impaired water under section 303 (d) of the Clean Water Act. - 2.
 Identification of all known municipal storm sewer system outfalls discharging to waters of the state or other municipal separate storm sewer systems, stormwater drainage basin boundaries for each MS4 outfall, and municipal separate storm sewer conveyance systems with flow direction.
-Major outfalls shall be identified.
-Other major municipal, government, or privately owned storm water conveyance systems lying within, but not owned by the Permittee, shall also be identified. - 3.
+Major outfalls shall be categorized and priority outfalls for illicit discharge detection and elimination shall be identified.
+Other major municipal, government, or privately owned storm water conveyance systems lying within the jurisdiction of but not owned by, the Permittee, shall also be identified. - 3.
 A boundary defining the municipal border and the storm water planning area. - 4.
-The location of any known discharge to the MS4 that has been issued a WPDES permit by the Department. - 5.
-Location of municipally owned or operated structural storm water controls including detention basins, infiltration basins, and manufactured treatment devices.
-If the Permittee will be taking credit for pollutant removal from privately owned facilities, these facilities must be identified. - 6.
+The location of any known discharge to the MS4 that has been issued a WPDES permit by the Department.

+- 5. The location of municipally owned or operated structural storm water controls including detention basins, infiltration basins, and manufactured treatment devices.
+If the Permittee will be taking credit for pollutant removal from privately owned facilities, then these facilities must be identified. - 6.
 Identification of publicly owned parks, recreational areas, and other similar open lands. - 7.
-Location of municipal garages and other public works facilities. - 8.
+The location of municipal garages and other public works facilities. - 8.
 Identification of streets. - 9.
 Identification of other potential sources of pollution.